Frequently Asked Questions

 - Will I be able to work while attending this program?

-Students are strongly discouraged from employment during their time in the program.
+Due to the rigor of the curriculum, students are strongly discouraged from employment during their time in the program.

 - What is the board pass rate for the TTUHSC PA program?